-SCOPE is a two-course requirement for all Olin seniors.
-It incorporates formal, team-based, year-long engineering projects done in conjunction with 10 to 14 external companies.
+SCOPE is one of the two Engineering Capstone requirements for all Olin students.
+It incorporates formal, team-based, yearlong engineering projects done in conjunction with 10 to 14 external companies.
 Each project will be executed by a single student team, supported by a dedicated faculty member, in partnership with one of these companies.
 Each student team will have between four and six members from the senior class.
 Students may conduct advanced research, perform market analysis, develop experimental prototypes, design new products or redesign existing products in the execution of this project.